Kentucky Wildcats football: Tennessee

 Like many college football rivalries, the Tennessee-Kentucky game had its own trophy for many years: a wooden beer barrel painted half blue and half orange.
 The trophy was awarded to the winner of the game every year from 1925 to 1997.
 The Barrel was introduced in 1925 by a group of former Kentucky students who wanted to create a material sign of supremacy for the rivalry.
 It was rolled onto the field that year with the words "Ice Water" painted on it to avoid any outcries over a beer keg symbolizing a college rivalry.
 The barrel exchange was retired in 1998 after two Kentucky football players died in an alcohol-related crash.

-Tennessee leads the series 83–26–9 as of the conclusion of the 2022 season.
+Tennessee leads the series 84–26–9 as of the conclusion of the 2023 season.

+Transylvania

 Vanderbilt

 Having started in 1896, the Kentucky-Vanderbilt football series has been played annually since 1953.
 The two are divisional opponents in the SEC East.
 The series rotates annually between Nashville, Tennessee and Lexington, Kentucky.
-Kentucky leads the series 48–43–4 through the conclusion of the 2022 season.
+Kentucky leads the series 49–43–4 through the conclusion of the 2023 season.